ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ### Get Configuration

-Fetching the whole configuration returns the attribute definitions for all kind of entities.
+Fetching the entire configuration returns the attribute definitions for all entity types.

 {% assign exampleCaption="Fetching the configuration including all attriutes" %}